RyoGreen/nodejs-websocket-rest-api/README.md

 # Future Extensions

+The entire codebase could be rewritten in TypeScript, taking advantage of its type safety and maintainability.

 - For RESTful API:

   - New endpoints can be added to extend functionality, such as implementing authentication using JWT.
 CORS can also be